-These findings paint distinct pictures for those with less versus more field-specific cultural capital [although, see Beunza and Garud (2007) for an alternative perspective].
+These findings paint distinct pictures for those with less versus more field-specific cultural capital (although, see Beunza and Garud (2007) for an alternative perspective).
 Those who are relatively new to a field first need to learn how to play according to the field's rules, which often means making choices that raise as few doubts as possible about whether the player knows the rules and can competently follow them.
-In contrast, those with greater field-specific cultural capital are more likely to have the confidence, status and sophistication to veer away from standard and expected choices.
+In contrast, those with greater field-specific cultural capital are more likely to have the confidence, status, and sophistication to veer away from standard and expected choices.
 They know how to play by the rules, but they enhance status by playing with the rules in a way that distinguishes themselves from those with less field-specific cultural capital.
-Based on these findings, we predict that the standards that cultural intermediaries with less field-specific cultural capital apply are more likely to reflect the logic of the field they are reviewing.
+Based on these findings, we predict that the standards that cultural intermediaries with less field-specific cultural capital apply are less likely to reflect the logic of the field they are reviewing.
 In contrast, the standards that cultural intermediaries with more field-specific cultural capital apply are less likely to reflect the logic of the field they are reviewing.
-In fact, because those with more field-specific cultural capital seek to distinguish themselves from those with less, we predict that relatively high field-specific cultural capital can sometimes lead a cultural intermediary to follow a logic that is opposite to the field he or she is reviewing.
+In fact, because those with more field-specific cultural capital seek to distinguish themselves from those with less, we predict that relatively high field-specific cultural capital capital apply are less likely to reflect the logic of the field they are reviewing.
+In fact, because those with more field-specific cultural capital seek to distinguish themselves from those with less, we predict that relatively high field-specific cultural capital capital can sometimes lead a cultural intermediary to follow a logic that is opposite to the field he or she is reviewing.